-Humanities: 120 minutes per day
+- Humanities: 120 minutes per day

-Designed Thinking: 60 minutes per day 2nd and 3rd quarter

-Math: 60 minutes per day
+- · Math: 60 minutes per day

-Science: 60 minutes per day 1st and 4th guarter
+- Science: 60 minutes per day

 Sixth graders will take two Academic Connection classes each day.
-The first academic connection classes include an 'X' & 'Y' day rotation between PE or Healthy Living and PE or Vocal Music.
-If your student has Healthy Living 1st semester, they will have Vocal Music 2nd semester, and vice versa.
+The first academic connection classes include an 'X' & 'Y' day rotation between PE or Business and Technology and PE or Vocal Music.
+If your student has Business and Technology 1st semester, they will have Vocal Music 2nd semester, and vice versa.

-The second Academic Connection class includes one quarter of each of the following, Skilled Technical Sciences (STS), Art, Spanish and Computer Science.
+The second Academic Connection class includes one quarter of each of the following, Skilled Technical Sciences (STS), Art, Spanish and Healthy Living.
 Additionally, 6th grade students that demonstrate a need for additional math support, may be recommended to participate in either a 'fluid math support' class or a quarterly Math Intervention class.
 If this is an identified need, parent/guardians will be notified in advance and will be given more information about the class.
+AVID (Advancement Via Individual Determination) classes have also been incorporated into each grade level as an elective.
+Sixth grade students participating in AVID will have this course on their schedule instead of participating in quarterly elective classes.